 Chris Talbot | CV

-Interests: Population genetics, global change, genomics, community ecology
+Interests: Population genetics, global change, stochastic modeling, conservation

 Techs: Python, R, C++, Rust, TypeScript, SLiM